GT-ANSR-Lab/CosmoSim/supporting_analysis/README.md

 # Supporting Analysis

-This package contains standalone diagnostic and visualization scripts used to analyze beam-assignment snapshots, compute RF metrics (SNR/INR), and generate beam/antenna pattern visualizations.
-It provides lightweight, script-driven tools for rapid post-simulation inspection and local figure generation.
+This package contains diagnostic and visualization scripts used to analyze beam assignment snapshots, compute RF metrics (SNR/INR), and generate beam/antenna pattern visualizations.
+These scripts are designed to provide insight into specific beam assignment scenarios and understand the interference influence of making beam assignments.

 | Component | Purpose |
 | --- | --- |